jelmer/janitor/README.md

 The janitor is made up out of multiple components:

+Several cron jobs that run daily:

-* the *udd* syncer imports package metadata from UDD
+* the *package_metadata* syncer imports package metadata from UDD
+* the *candidate* syncer determines candidates
 * the *scheduler* determines what packages are ready for processing based on lintian and upstream data, and queues them.

+Several permanently running jobs:

-* the *publisher* proposes or pushes changes that have been successfully created and built previously
+* the *publisher* proposes or pushes changes that have been successfully created and built previously, and which can provide VCS diffs
 * the *runner* processes the queue, kicks off workers for each package and stores the results.
 * one or more *workers* which are responsible for actual generating and building changes.
-* an *archiver* combined with a *repository manager* (aptly) that takes care of managing the apt archives and publishes them
+* an *archiver* combined with a *repository manager* (aptly) that takes care of managing the apt archives and publishes them; it also takes care of running e.g. debdiff or diffoscope
+* a *site* job that renders the web site

+There are no requirements that these jobs run on the same machine, but they are expected to have secure network access to each other.

+Every job runs a HTTP server to allow API requests and use of /metrics, for prometheus monitoring.

 Workers are fairly naive; they simply run a ``silver-platter`` subcommand to create branches and they build the resulting branches.
 The runner